 Dealing with Deadlock: The final section is where participants reach a successful conclusion based on previous discussions.
 Participants will learn various expressions for disagreeing and slowing the conversation down as well as expressions for making suggestions, clarifying and expressing partial agreement.

 By the end of this course you and your will be able to negotiate effectively to achieve your aims and build relationships.
-To learn more about Negotiations in English or to discuss mixing and matching your Business English Training Program with English for Presentations, English for Meetings and English for Sales Call us 021 7456296 or contact@english-today-
+To learn more about our English For Negotiations Skills program or to discuss mixing and matching your Business English Training Program with English for Presentations, English for Meetings and English for Sales Call us 021 7456296 or contact@english-today-